Quantity Surveying and Commercial Management (with Foundation Year)

 - Key fact:

-Our construction partner employers are involved throughout the course providing industry knowledge, placements and recruitment advice.
-You will get to work in teams across professional disciplines in a way which reflects industry.
-You will learn about different careers and approaches on day trips and field trips.
-You can apply your skills on a placement, which may qualify as part of the professional development required to achieve Chartered status.
+Learn about different careers and approaches on day and field trips.
+Gain valuable skills on your placement, which may count as part of the professional development you need to achieve Chartered status.

 Watch: The learning and teaching experience